-SPN-820/821 - Novel first-in-class activator of mTORC1
+SPN-820 - Novel first-in-class activator of mTORC1 for the treatment of depression

-• The Phase II multi-center randomized double-blind placebo-controlled parallel design study of SPN-820 in adults with treatment-resistant depression is ongoing.
-The study will examine the efficacy and safety of SPN-820 over a course of five weeks of treatment in approximately 270 patients.
-The primary outcome measure is the change from baseline to end of treatment period on the Montgomery-Asberg Depression Rating Scale (MADRS) Total Score, a standard depression rating scale.
+- The Phase IIb multi-center randomized double-blind placebo-controlled parallel design study of SPN-820 in adults with treatment-resistant depression is ongoing.
+The study will examine the efficacy and safety of SPN-820 over a course of five weeks of treatment in approximately 268 patients in up to 50 clinical sites.
+The primary outcome measure is the change from baseline to end of treatment period on the Montgomery-Asberg Depression Rating Scale (MADRS) Total Score.
+Topline data from the Phase IIb trial is expected in 2025. - The Company plans to initiate a Phase II open-label study in approximately 40 subjects with major depressive disorder (MDD) before year-end 2023.
+The primary objective of the study is to assess efficacy in MDD, as well as onset of efficacy.